-This paper collapses 100 years between the intense deployment of ornament during the Art Nouveau period and the contemporary flourishing of ornamental, rhythmic production through digital design and fabrication, speculating on the renewed potential for modulation systems to generate novel architectural tectonics and spatial effects.
+This presentation collapses 100 years between the intense deployment of ornament during the Art Nouveau period and the contemporary flourishing of ornamental production through digital design and fabrication, speculating on the renewed potential for ornamental systems to generate novel architectural tectonics and spatial effects.
 There is a complex and historical interrelation between ornament and techniques of architectural design and production that connects the turn of the 20th and 21st centuries.
-Ornament is considered here as the ultimate product of rhythmic perception, a locus for fecund architectural exploration.
+Ornament is considered here as the ultimate product of systems of excess, a locus for fecund architectural exploration.